benrlodge/google-fonts-live-website-previewer/README.md

    - Default Script (e.g. Latin, Vietnamese, Hebrew), and limit type of scripts
    - Custom google api url (eg if you want to host yourself)
    - Position of the app (e.g. top-left (current default), top-right, bottom-left, bottom-right)

+### Development
+If you'd like to run it locally:
+ - run `npm start` to start webpack and a local dev server at localhost:8080 (loads the dist/index.html)
+ - run `gulp` if you plan on editing styles.

+To build, run `npm build`